gboduljak/seam-carving/README.md

 In terms of the implementation, I have decided to use **scipy's** built in **convole2d** which did a great job.

-Since the small (3x3) Sobel kernel is susceptible to noise, so I have decided to apply the small amount of Gaussian blur prior to the application of the Sobel operator.
+Prior to any computation, we convert the original image into grayscale.
+Since the small (3x3) Sobel kernel is susceptible to noise, I have decided to apply the small amount of Gaussian blur prior to the application of the Sobel operator.
 It is interesting to see even such a simple method gives generally satisfactory results.

 The implementation is given below: